 SIRION Biotech is now the leading European developer and manufacturer of viral vectors for research and preclinical applications.
-To date we have completed over 2000 projects of all sizes, working closely with over 200 independent customer groups from academia and industry.
+To date we have completed over 8000 projects of all sizes, working closely with over 600 independent customer groups from academia and industry,of whom more than 400 are repeat customers.
 We also offer LentiBOOST®, a highly effective lentiviral transduction enhancer for therapeutic cell types like CAR-T cells and CD34+ hematopoietic stem cells.
-LentiBOOST® is currently included in more than 20 Phase III and I/II clinical trials.
+LentiBOOST® is currently included in more than 21 Phase III and I/II clinical trials.

 We are committed to enabling our partners to develop the most successful vectors for their applications.
-We guide our customers through the entire Cell & Gene Therapy value chain – from capsid evolution and clinical vector design to reduce vector dose and improve therapeutic success, to supporting them with our process and development experience and manufacture of high-quality clinically compliant viral vectors for late preclinical applications.
+We guide our customers through the entire Cell & Gene Therapy value chain – from capsid evolution and clinical vector design to reduce vector dose and improve therapeutic success — to supporting them with our process and development experience and manufacture of high-quality viral vectors for late preclinical applications.

 SIRION Biotech has active R&D in the areas of AAV vector optimization and design for clinical compliance, and upstream and downstream process development for AAV, AV, and Lentivirus manufacture.
 We work closely with academic collaborators all over the world to ensure we stay at the forefront of technology developments.
 Our R&D and Process Development teams are constantly seeking to improve our offerings to meet the challenges facing cell and gene therapy companies.